mdditt2000/kubernetes/cis-1-9/howto.md

 ## Using a configmap with AS3
 When using CIS with AS3 the behaviors are different The following needs to apply:

-* CIS create one big JSON declaration
+* CIS create one JSON declaration
 * Service doesnt matter on the order inside the declaration
 * Deleting a configmap doesnt remove the AS3 declaration.
 You need to remove the AS3 application first.
 Update the declaration and kube will post the changes
 * To remove the AS3 declaration from BIG-IP usu a blank declaration and displayed in this example: https://github.com/mdditt2000/kubernetes/blob/dev/cis-1-9/blank/f5-as3-configmap.yaml